Refuse Derived Fuel

 RDF consists of combustible material such as non-recyclable plastics and contaminated cardboard and paper.

 The basic principle behind it are similar to that of anaerobic digestion – recognising the energy that is locked away in some forms of business & commercial waste, and offering a solution to use that energy in place of traditional fossil fuels such as coal.

 Energy from Waste (EfW) facilities use RDF as a fuel to produce electricity and heat for communal heating systems in local areas.
-The use of this non-recyclable material helps customers reduce their reliance on fossil fuels at the same time as avoiding landfill.
+The use of this non-recyclable material helps customers reduce their reliance on fossil fuels at the same time as reducing the amount of waste sent to landfill.

-Together with similar methods like anaerobic digestion, this is allowing the last biodegradable and non-biodegradable business & commercial waste to be reprocessed without simply disposing of it at landfill, and is helping to take recovery rates ever closer to 100% recovery.
+Together with similar methods like anaerobic digestion, this is allowing the last biodegradable and non-biodegradable business & commercial waste to be reprocessed without simply disposing of it at landfill, and is helping to improve and increase recovery rates.